 Sanctuary Church is built around the idea of following the path of Jesus, together.
 We believe that to be an apprentice of Jesus is to order your life to journey in 4 directions:

 OUTWARD / do what Jesus did and

-Our dream is that as we live this way, our lives, our communities, and our cities, will be transformed.
+Our dream is that we would live by faith, be known by love, and be a voice of hope for our world.
 Our prayer is as Jesus prayed, that God’s will would be done in our neighborhoods as it is in Heaven.

 Every time we gather in our home church we hit some or all of these four directions.
 For instance we may focus on UPWARDS by doing a traditional bible study or we might turn more attention INWARDS to wrestle with the application of the message by exploring spiritual practices.

 Personal & family practices and a shared Rule of Life suggestion:

 *Before you begin, if you are meeting online please check out our online homechurch suggestions for engagement.

 As you gather spend a few minutes catching up on life.
 If you have new folks do introductions.
 Keep things on the shorter side.